dumlutimuralp/antrea-packet-walks/part_b/README.md

 As seen in the highlighted flow entry above in the table, the current flow has a destination MAC address of be:2c:bf:e4:ec:c5 (the MAC address of frontend pod) hence it matches the **fifth** flow entry in the table.
 The actions specified in the fifth flow entry are as following :

 - set the reg1 register to "0x31".
 0x31 in hexadecimal corresponds to [3 x (16 to the power of 1) + 1 x (16 to the power of 0)] = 49.
-And "49" is the OF port id of frontend pod on the OVS. (which can be verified in [Part A Section 3.4](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#34-identifying-ovs-port-ids-of-port-ids) Worker 1 output and also section 6 Phase 2 diagram).
+And "49" is the OF port id of frontend pod on the OVS. (which can be verified in [Part A Section 3.4](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#34-identifying-ovs-port-ids-of-port-ids) Worker 1 output).
 - set the reg0[16] register to "1" (Hex : 0x1) .
 - hand the flow over to Table 90 by "resubmit(,90)"